Wondering what you can do about the destruction of the environment, like what’s happening in the Amazon?

-Despite raising money for rainforests and joining the World Wildlife Fund when I was 13, as a mid-40s adult my daily actions were out of alignment with my cherished values.
+Despite raising money for rainforests and joining the World Wildlife Fund as a teenager, as a mid-40s adult my daily actions were out of alignment with my cherished values.

-A few years earlier, in 2014, I’d started to work on my conflicted feelings about making more money.
-I spent a lot of time – and energy – working through my money blocks and sorting out my finances.
+Aside that, I was continuing to work on my conflicted feelings about making more money.
+I’d started in 2014 and had already spent a lot of time – and energy – chipping away at my money blocks and sorting out my finances.

 I learnt a lot, including that one of my beliefs was ‘The rich are exploiting the planet.’